 A study of the aims and philosophy of art education in the elementary school with emphasis on child development through art.
 Students will experience art techniques and materials suitable for children from Pre-K through grade 6 with emphasis on appropriate motivational and teaching methods.
-Topics to be covered may include: the role of art in society and in the schools; fundamentals of art; sequential and discipline based art curricula; teaching strategies; art motivation; art integration with the sciences, social studies, and cultural understandings; evaluation; teaching art production.
+Topics to be covered may include: the role of art in society and in the schools; fundamentals of art; sequential and discipline based art curricula; teaching strategies; art motivation; art integration with the sciences, social studies, and cultural understandings; evaluation; teaching art history, criticism and aesthetics; writing instructional objectives and lesson plans; and teaching art production.
 For art education majors a 20-hour practicum in the elementary setting is a component of the course.
 Admission to teacher education may be a prerequisite.
 A two-credit option without a practicum is available for students who are not pursuing Art Education.
 (Spring 2024)